martinfrances107/rust_d3_geo/README.md

 The globe is rendered as a SVG image.

  SVG are useful  when the semantic meaning of the data needs to be preserved.
-The example shows how to load/parse/display the globe as indivdual SVG PATH elements.
+The example shows how to load/parse/display the globe as individual SVG PATH elements.

   It also includes code samples that generates SVG graticules.